Clarifai/old-docs/api-guide/annotate/annotations.md

 #### Bulk Delete All Annotations by Input IDs

 To delete all annotations of a given input, you just need to set input ID(s).
-This will delete all annotations for these input(s) EXCEPT input level annotations.
+This will delete all annotations for these input(s) EXCEPT input level annotations which only get deleted if you delete the inputs themselves.

 {% tabs %}
 {% tab title="gRPC Python" %}